ptbello/_slated/README.md

 Getting Started
 ---------------
-If your theme is based on _s, and your language is supported, pick the .po and file from the [/languages](https://github.com/ptbello/_slated/tree/master/languages) folder of this repo, generate your .mo file and drop both in the /languages folder of your theme.
+If your theme is based on _s, and your language is supported, pick the .po file from the [/languages](https://github.com/ptbello/_slated/tree/master/languages) folder of this repo, generate your .mo file and drop both in the /languages folder of your theme.

 Please visit the following links to learn more about translating WordPress themes:
 https://make.wordpress.org/polyglots/teams/